PoeticPundit

 And he wrote, as the champion of the oppressed

-the majority opinion that scraps
+the that scraps

 all your rights and puts you for years behind bars